The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 * Never bounce an email that was received and tagged as spam.
 This

-is known as backscatter and is itself spam, even if the message body
+is known as backscatter and is itself spam even if the message body

 is truncated.
-Since pattern recognition takes time, and can rarely be
+Since pattern recognition takes time and can rarely be

-and simple content checks but subsequently fail Bayes and other
+subsequently fail Bayes and other content analysies.

 Administrative: